-Under ORS 543A.405, the Company, as applicant for reauthorization of a hydroelectric project, must pay all expenses related to the review and decision of the HART and incurred by any state agency participating in the HART that are not otherwise covered by the reauthorization fee paid under ORS 543A.415.
+Under ORS 543A.405, the Company, as applicant for reauthorization of a hydroelectric project, must pay all expenses related to the review and decision of the HART incurred by any state agency participating in the HART that are not otherwise covered by the reauthorization fee paid under ORS 543A.415.
 The Company's application is for water rights reauthorization for the Klamath Project (HE 180, J.C.
 Boyle), located near Klamath Falls, Oregon.
 WRD, ODFW and DEQ will incur costs in connection with review of the Company's reauthorization application and during participation in federal studies under the Settlement, which studies may also form a basis for the HART's decision whether reauthorization and enlargement of the Company's water rights are in the public interest.

 Pursuant to ORS 543A.405, the Company has requested an estimate of the anticipated costs to be incurred in processing and reviewing these applications.
 The costs to be paid by the Company under this Agreement and their estimate are attached to and incorporated into this Agreement as Appendix 1.
-For the period of September 1, 2009, through September 1, 2012, the HART estimates the costs for these activities to be \$, payable as follows:
+For the period of September 1, 2009, through September 1, 2012, the HART estimates the costs for these activities to be:

-Estimated costs from September 1, 2009 through September 1, 2012: (See Attached Addendum)
+Estimated costs from September 1, 2009

+through September 1, 2012: \$

+(See Appendix 1)

+250/ Φ

-25% payment due upon signing:
+25% payment due upon signing: \$

-Under terms of this agreement, the Company will make four payments of 25% each of the estimated costs of review according to the following schedule: The initial payment of 25% is to be made within 30 days of the signing of this Agreement, with the remaining three payments of 25% each to be made on or before [TBD], [TBD], and [TBD], respectively.
-An invoice shall be paid after the Company has received and accepted the financial and activity reporting of the HART for the period that is being invoiced.
+Under terms of this Agreement, the Company will make four payments of 25% each of the estimated costs of review according to the following schedule: The initial payment of 25% is to be made within 45 days of the signing of this Agreement, with the remaining three payments of 25% each to be made on or before October 1, 2010, July 1, 2011, and January 30, 2012.
+Payment shall be made to: Oregon Water Resources Department, 725 Summer Street NE, Suite A, Salem, OR 97301.

 During the course of this Agreement, the Company will receive from HART, coordinated by the WRD, a quarterly report indicating cost reimbursement funds received under this Agreement and expenses charged against the project.
 The reports will be provided to the Company according to the regular report generation schedule of the HART.
 The report will display the revenue and expenses for each agency receiving funds under the Agreement.
 In addition, participating agencies will provide a quarterly status report to the Company that includes a summary of work performed.
 The Company may, at its discretion, request additional revenue and expense information from any agency receiving funds under this Agreement.
 If requested by the Company, agency parties to this Agreement will work with the Company to provide additional information concerning revenues and activities associated with charged expenses.
 WRD will only provide additional information for project revenues and expenditures incurred by it and is not responsible, nor is it within its scope, to audit the expenditures of other agencies.
+If the HART quarterly reporting becomes more that six (6) months delinquent, the Company may withhold payments specified above until quarterly reporting is made current.

-If the costs of evaluating the applications exceeds the estimate provided herein, the HART, the parties to this agreement shall comply with the provisions of ORS 543A.405(5).
+If the costs of evaluating the applications exceeds the estimate provided herein, the HART members receiving funds under this Agreement shall comply with the provisions of ORS 543A.405(5).
+Additionally, if the total amount paid by the Company exceeds costs actually incurred by the agencies, the excess payment shall be refunded to the Company according to ORS 543A.405(5).